machal/cssmine-content/css3-background-clip.md

 Other values for background clipping:

-`padding-box` – clips the background at the outside edge of the element's padding, i.e. the background is not visible under the elements border
+`padding-box` – clips the background at the outside edge of the element's padding, i.e. the background is not visible under the element's border

 `content-box` – clips the background at the edge of the content box, i.e. does not apply the padding or border